AussieSusan/HP1000/readme.md

 messages.
 While it is possible for routers to pass these packets between subnets, the need to be suitably configured (which is beyond the scope of these notes).
-Therefore it is recommended that the weather console and the computer running Weewx and this driver be on the same subnet.
+Therefore it is recommended that the weather console and the computer running weeWx and this driver be on the same subnet.

 If you have the 'netifaces' Python package installed, then the driver will try to find the correct broadcast address of the "default" interface.
 (The